thelastcodebendergirl/Resume/README.md

 ## Summary

 I am a 3rd year student at Ege University Computer Engineering.
 I worked as a coordinator and member in various student clubs.
 I attach importance to team projects and the ideas of my teammates.
 I am not addicted to technology.
 I can easily adapt to new platforms.
 It is important to participate in many technical camps and courses.
 I used Java, C, C #, Python, Postgresql in projects.
-I am learning network programming with Python and new languages.
-I am interested in network systems and hardware.
-I care about soft skills.
-I'm curious, I think everything has a reason, I like to question and research.
-I work on Network Systems, Machine Learning and Artificial Intelligence Solutions, Algorithms, I plan a career in these fields.
+I'm curious.
+I like to question and research.
+I work on Java,Spring and  Algorithms, I plan a career in these fields.

 ## Education
 - **University** : Ege University